nguyenvukhang/kitty2/docs/kittens/hints.rst

-    To avoid having to specify the same command line options on every invocation, you can use the :opt:`action_alias` option in :file:`kitty.conf`, creating aliases that have common sets of options.
+    To avoid having to specify the same command line options on every invocation, you can use the :opt:`action_alias` option in :file:`alatty.conf`, creating aliases that have common sets of options.
     For example::

         action_alias myhints kitten hints --alphabet qfjdkslaureitywovmcxzpq1234567890